 the Microsoft Art Collection.

-Since 2011, he has been teaching photography at Johnson County Community
+Between 2010 and late 2019, he taught photography at Johnson County Community

 College in Overland Park, Kansas: "Introduction to Digital Photography" and